 Customers value the way biometrics removes friction from engaging with brands, as they no longer have to remember their credentials or go through password reset processes.

-By combining biometrics and other authentication factors in a layered approach to security, underpinned by AI, organizations can assess the risk of any given interaction in real-time.
+By combining biometrics and other authentication factors in a layered approach to security, underpinned by AI, organisations can assess the risk of any given interaction in real-time.
 The results are dramatic reductions in average handle times, contact center costs, and fraud losses.

 Building a more secure future